 I guess I can’t imagine someone reading this article, deciding to go pitch some ideas and develop multiple income streams, and then waking up the next day and doing it– much less making a habit out of it.
 It seems there are certain personality traits at play here, more than there are specific actions that simply hadn’t dawned on me.
 So how do I become the kind of person who would read this article and take action?

 I was actually a bit flummoxed when I read this.
 The column is called “Bullish” — I assumed that only people willing to do bullish things would read it.
-But obviously, people often read advice and, at best, file it away for later, as evinced by the many people who have shelves of diet books and yet are following none of them.
+But obviously, people often read advice and, at best, file it away for later.
 And when you click on a blog post, you obviously have only so much information ahead of time about what advice will be proposed: perhaps you were expecting something more do-able.
 I am reminded of Adriana Lima’s amazing post-pregnancy weight loss, which she said was “easy” — she just stuck to an all-protein diet with boxing and jumping rope every day.
 Because if there’s something we all want to do after pushing a human out of our ladyparts, it’s jumping rope.
 (I think what she meant by “easy” was something more like “straightforward.”)
 So, I get that.